Rauvolfia mannii

+Rauvolfia mannii is a plant in the family Apocynaceae, native to Africa.

+Description

 Rauvolfia mannii grows as a shrub or small tree up to 8 m tall.
 Its fragrant flowers feature white to pink or red-brown, or yellow corolla lobes.
-Its habitat is forests from sea level to 2500 m altitude.
 The plant has been used as arrow poison.

+Distribution and habitat

 Rauvolfia mannii is native to central Africa.
+Its habitat is forests from sea level to 2500 m altitude.